cloud-gov/cg-site/_docs/management/space-egress.md

 - ### `public-egress`
   - Requests being executed from within the space [can successfully be sent to the open internet]({{ site.baseurl }}{% link _docs/management/static-egress.md %}), our brokered services, and other internal routes you have created in your organization.
   - Applications can make requests to third party APIs.
-  - Applications can connect to our brokered services.
+  - Applications can connect to our brokered s3 service.
+  - Any requests to our other brokered services will be blocked.
   - Applications connecting to their own S3 buckets (not brokered) that reside in AWS Govcloud West will need to use an alternate endpoint for s3:

       `*.vpce-01beaa66570dfb2b9-1hlav4x8.s3.us-gov-west-1.vpce.amazonaws.com`